maelic13/advent-of-code/README.md

-# adventofcode2020
+# Advent of code repository

-Solutions to 2020's advent of code challenge.
+Solutions to advent of code challenge I've undertaken during the years.